Ron Williamson and Dennis Fritz

+Ron Williamson and Dennis Fritz

+>

-The twenty-one year old victim had left her waitressing job and was found raped and murdered in her apartment the following day.
+> The twenty-one year old victim had left her waitressing job and was found raped and murdered in her apartment the following day.
 Fritz and Williamson were known to frequent the establishment where the victim worked.
 The prosecution presented evidence that the victim had previously complained to a friend that they “made her nervous.”
 Williamson had been seen at the restaurant the night of the murder without Fritz.

+>

-Fritz was not charged until five years after the murder (delayed by state exhumation of victim after an incorrect analysis of finger prints at the scene was noted).
+> Fritz was not charged until five years after the murder (delayed by state exhumation of victim after an incorrect analysis of finger prints at the scene was noted).
 An inmate that Fritz was paired with eventually came forward and stated that Fritz had confessed to the murder.
 This jailhouse snitch gave a two hour taped interview revealing what Fritz had allegedly confessed to him.
 This confession came one day before the prosecution would have been forced to drop the charges against Fritz.
 Another informant testified that she had heard Williamson threaten to harm his mother as he had the victim.
 Williamson was also been seen at the bar the night of the murder, according to a witness named Glenn Gore.
 Additionally, police had statements from Williamson regarding a dream he had about the crime.

+>

-Forensic testing was performed on various items of evidence.
+> Forensic testing was performed on various items of evidence.
 Seventeen hairs were recovered and were “matched” to both Fritz and Williamson.
 The semen evidence suggested that the perpetrator(s) were non-secretors, as Fritz and Williamson are.
 Fritz could not remember his exact whereabouts during the day of the crime due to the amount of time, five years, that had passed.

+>

-Fritz’s appeals were denied.
-He later contacted the Innocence Project for help.
+> Meanwhile, Fritz’s appeals were denied as well and he later contacted the Innocence Project for help.
 It was learned that the physical evidence was going to be tested due to appeals filed by Ron Williamson’s lawyers.
 Fritz filed an injunction to make sure that the evidence would not be totally consumed until the cases were joined with regard to DNA testing.